hndrx67/CBZ-Extractor/README.md

 - **Browse your CBZ File**: any comic book zip file will do.
 - **Click the Extract button**: after clicking you can see the progress bar doing its thing.

+##Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request.

+##License
+This project is licensed under the GNU General Public License.

 ```bash
 MADE USING PYTHON